Ziod2812/Live-Wallpaper-Manager/README.md

 ./update.sh
 ```

-The update script refreshes the installed application code while preserving
-user data such as:
+The update process preserves user data such as:

 - settings
 - favorites
 - history
 - playlists
+- collections
 - wallpaper files

 You can also update directly from a fresh clone: